joshchwang/final-project-so-far-so-ok/README.md

-# Donkey Kong CPT
+# Pong
-Welcome to my version of Donkey Kong.
-It's pretty basic, but I hope you have some fun!!
+Welcome to my take of the classic PONG.

 ##Screen Mock ups